ozark-08/JupyterNoteBook-DS/README.md

 # JupyterNoteBook-DS
-This is a jupyter Notebook introducing the data science environment It is a simple project work to understand how jupyter notebook works and implementing The Markdown cell functionalities.
+This is a jupyter Notebook introducing the data science environment.
+It is a simple project work to understand how jupyter notebook works and implementing The Markdown cell functionalities.